Time management is one of those issues we all face, but (ironically) don’t have the time to address.

 While “I can’t” sounds like a matter that’s up for debate, “I don’t” signifies you have hard rules set.

-Setting up an efficient daily schedule
+Part 3: Set up an efficient daily schedule

 Now it’s time to start plugging this work into a schedule.
 But how should you best set that up?
 Here are some helpful tips on how to use your schedule to manage time effectively.